bethschoenberg/https-github.com-nvaccess/SwitchingFromJawsToNVDA.md

 There are quite a few available in various languages and dialects; some of which will already be installed.
 However, these will vary depending on the language packs you have on your system.
 The only way at present to get new voices is to install other language packs in Settings.
 Once done, you can then download the voices for that language.
 At which point, you can remove the language pack.
 This will not effect the voices you have just installed. hopefully this will be made more simpler in the future.

-If you find that Windows OneCore voices do not speak fast enough, even when NVDA's speech rate is at it's highest, adjust the speech rate in windows settings as well.
+If you find that Windows OneCore voices do not speak fast enough, even when NVDA's speech rate is at its highest, adjust the speech rate in windows settings as well.

 Their slight complications aside, these voices offer a viable alternative to eSpeak NG as they are responsive and quite natural sounding.